massimiliano-mantione/talks/JsDay2019/Jsday2019.md

 -> ...the war was still ongoing...
 ^
--> ...life for developers was miserable...
+-> ...life for web developers was miserable...

 ^
 -> # The Saviours